ghsharma/Spotify-clone/README.md

 ## Glimpse of the project

-To get a overview of the frontend of this Spotify-Clone, you can go the SCREENSHOTS folder in the above files and download the images.
+The static Multipage project is hosted at - https://ghsharma.github.io/Spotify-clone/ and, To get a overview of the frontend of this Spotify-Clone, you can go the SCREENSHOTS folder in the above files and download the images.

 ## Getting started